There

 We take a look at "Respiratory toxicity of cedar and pine wood" by doctoral student Jeff Johnston, and "The Toxicity of Pine and Cedar Shavings," by Ms. Debbie Ducommun, a rat breeder.

-Bottom line: Despite the authors’ leaps into conjecture, we agree that it is probably best to avoid untreated cedar shavings, especially if you’re a rat breeder.
+Bottom line: Despite the authors’ leaps into conjecture, we agree that it is doesn't hurt to avoid untreated cedar shavings, especially if you’re a rat breeder.

 Pine Shavings